IHE/RAD.IRA/input/pagecontent/volume-1.md

 The ATNA Profile requires actors to implement:
 - [Record Audit Event](https://profiles.ihe.net/ITI/TF/Volume2/ITI-20.html) [ITI-20] transaction which would record when and where analysis results are distributed and displayed.
-- [Authenticate Node](https://profiles.ihe.net/ITI/TF/Volume2/ITI-19.html) [ITI-19] transaction to further ensure the integrity of transactions via node authentication and communication encryption.
+- [Authenticate Node](https://profiles.ihe.net/ITI/TF/Volume2/ITI-19.html) [ITI-19] transaction to further ensure the integrity of transactions using node authentication and communication encryption.

 Furthermore, for the HTTP-based transactions, this profile strongly recommends the use of ITI [Internet User Authorization](https://profiles.ihe.net/ITI/TF/Volume1/ch-34.html) (IUA) Profile to ensure that communications are only allowed for authenticated and authorized users and/or systems.